raystack/dagger/docs/advance/post_processor.md

 * After getting customer_id, amount and cashback amount, you may want to round off the cashback amount.
 For this, you can write a custom [transformer](docs/../../guides/use_transformer.md) which is a simple Java Flink Map function to calculate the round-off amount.

-  **Note:** All the above processors are chained sequentially on the output of previous processor.
-The order of execution is determined via the order provided in json config.
+  **Note:** All the above processors are chained sequentially on the output of the previous processor.
+The order of execution is determined via the order provided in JSON config.

 <p align="center">
   <img src="../assets/external-internal-transformer-post-processor.png" width="80%"/>